 All of these potential issues can be avoided by advising feedback providers to simply focus on one question at a time and try not to allow an overall opinion or relationship with the participant to influence responses.

-Consider your ‘open comments’
+Consider ‘open comments’

 Following this guidance should ensure all of those asked to provide 360 feedback are clear on exactly what’s expected of them in the process.
 This, in turn, will mean those receiving the feedback gain even greater and more useful insights about their strengths and development needs.